splunk/ctis-taxii-splunk-app/docs/ctis-taxii-splunk-app/docs/cti-mgmt/identities.md

 If only one search result exists, the record will auto-expand to show the details of the Identity.
 ![Identities Search](../img/view_identities_search.png)

+Note that when you create an Identity, the `Identity ID` is automatically generated and includes a UUID.

 If you have many Identities, you can use the pagination controls at the bottom of the page to navigate through the records.
 You can also adjust the results per page using the dropdown.
 ![Pagination Example](../img/view_identities_pagination.png)